Sri Lanka national cricket team

 Sri Lanka's national cricket team achieved considerable success beginning in the 1990s, rising from underdog status to winning the Cricket World Cup in 1996, under the captaincy of Arjuna Ranatunga.
 Since then, the team has continued to be a force in international cricket.
 The Sri Lankan cricket team reached the finals of the 2007 and 2011 Cricket World Cups consecutively.
 They ended up being runners-up on both occasions.

 Sri Lanka won the Cricket World Cup in 1996 (vs Australia), the ICC Champions Trophy in 2002 (co-champions with India), and the ICC T20 World Cup in 2014 (vs India).
-They have been consecutive runners up in the 2007 and 2011 Cricket World Cups, and have been runners up in the ICC T20 World Cup in 2009 and 2012.
+They have been consecutive runners-up in the 2007 and 2011 Cricket World Cups, and have been runners-up in the ICC T20 World Cup in 2009 and 2012.
 The Sri Lankan cricket team currently holds several world records, including the world record for the highest team total in Test cricket.

 History

-Underdog era
+Early years

 Cricket was introduced to the island by the British as a result of the colonization and the first recorded match dates back to 1832 as reported in The Colombo Journal.
 By the 1880s a national team, the Ceylon national cricket team, was formed which began playing first-class cricket by the 1920s.
 The Ceylon national cricket team achieved Associate Member status of the International Cricket Council in 1965.
 Renamed Sri Lanka in 1972, the national team first competed in top-level international cricket in 1975, when they were defeated by nine wickets by the West Indies during the 1975 Cricket World Cup at Old Trafford, England.